 | Bars / pubs | 50-60% | 70%+ |

-Cafés and fine dining have the highest retention because they serve habitual customers (daily coffee, special occasion dining).
+Cafes and fine dining have the highest retention because they serve habitual customers (daily coffee, special occasion dining).
 Quick-service has the lowest because guests choose based on convenience and price, not loyalty.

-But even the best restaurants rarely exceed 80% — far below the 84% insurance companies achieve by default.
+1. No guest identity.
 Most restaurants have no idea who their customers are.
-A guest walks in, eats, pays cash or card, and leaves.
+A guest walks in, eats, pays, and leaves.
 No name, no email, no phone number.
-You can't retain someone you can't identify.
-This is the fundamental problem.
-Every other industry — banking, SaaS, telecom, retail — knows exactly who their customers are.
-Restaurants are flying blind.
+You can’t retain someone you can’t identify.

 | Scenario | Retention rate | Returning guests/mo | Monthly revenue from returns | Annual return revenue |